Workgroup Enhancing Community Advocacy and Research Engagement (WE-CARE)

 - Researcher Network consisting of clinical and basic science researchers, division chiefs, clinical faculty, and key research administrators within the University of South Florida, Moffitt Cancer Center, and the James A Haley VA Hospital.
 This group participates in community matchmaking events – providing input on the research process and benefit to community members – and helps promote the benefits of the WE-CARE program among research colleagues.

-- Community Engagement through partnerships with national programs such as 50 Hoops, who coordinate community advocacy matchmaking events that server as forums for community members, researchers, clinicians and local leaders to discuss health equity topics and exchange ideas and solutions.
+- Community Engagement through partnerships with national programs such as 50 Hoops, who coordinate community advocacy matchmaking events that serve as forums for community members, researchers, clinicians and local leaders to discuss health equity topics and exchange ideas and solutions.

 WE-CARE is a continuation of the work of The Center for Equal Health (CEH).
 CEH was a partnership between the University of South Florida (USF), the H. Lee Moffitt Cancer Center, and the Tampa Bay community developed in 2009 through a P20 grant from the National Institute on Minority Health and Health Disparities (NIMHD).
 CEH worked to address cancer-related health disparities that impact minority and underserved populations of Hillsborough, Pinellas, and Pasco counties.